Harold and Olympia Lonsinger Sustainability Research Farm

 Overview

-Harold Lonsinger initiated his donation of 2300 acres of farmland to the College of Agriculture through the K-State Foundation in September of 2017.
+Harold LonsingerHarold Lonsinger initiated his donation of 2300 acres of farmland to the College of Agriculture through the K-State Foundation in September of 2017.
 Mr. Lonsinger’s vision was to institute a model for teaching and learning the best ways to grow food while preserving the health of the land for years to come.
-Research on the farm addresses water and nutrient management and building examples of integrating sustainability, restorative and regenerative agriculture in both crop and livestock systems.
-We are dedicated to Mr. Lonsinger’s interest in growing food while maintaining soil health and producing crops and livestock in concert with protecting the environment.
-The farm helps train undergraduate and graduate students and addresses continuing education through Extension programs for producers and outreach to K-12 students about sustainable agriculture.
+Research on the farm addresses water and nutrient management, wildlife conservation and habitat preservation, control encroachment of woody species, effect of added water sources on grazing distribution, building integrated sustainability management systems while focusing on restorative and regenerative agricultural practices for both crop and livestock production systems.

 Day-to day management of the facility is through the K-State Agricultural Research Center - Hays.